Statistics of Feynman amplitudes in $\phi^4$-theory: Weighted averages and estimation of combined uncertainties

-For the $O(N)$ beta function, each period is multiplied by a polynomial in $N$.
-For a fixed order in $N$, this amounts to introducing a factor $w_j$ for each period $\period(G_j)$.
-Note that this is not a weighted mean in the ordinary sense, as we still normalize with respect to sample size, not to the sum of means:

-As pointed out in \cref{sec:moments}, the distribution of periods is expected to have infinite variance in the limit $L \rightarrow \infty$.
-In that case, it appears that the formula \cref{uncertainty_combined} predicts an infinite sampling error, no matter how large the sample.
-This is, however, deceptive, because at every finite loop order, the periods of that loop order constitute a \emph{finite} population, which can never have infinite variance.
-Consequently, sampling from this population gives a reliable approximation of the population average.
+If we use a non-complete sample of $n$ periods of a given loop order, the sample average is subject to a sampling uncertainty.
+In \cref{sec:sampling_uncertainty}, we derived \cref{uncertainty_sampling_theo},

+where $\sigma$ is the population standard deviation.
+In \cref{sec:sampling_example}, we confirmed that this formula is accurate for all samples in the main text.
+The two uncertainties \cref{uncertainty_sampling,uncertainty_numerical} are independent, therefore the total uncertainty is

-Thirdly, another type of uncertainty can arise if the sampling itself is not \enquote{representative}.
+A third type of uncertainty can arise if the sampling itself is not uniform, for example due to a low-quality random number generator.
 We have included the $\star$-samples in order to verify the accuracy of \texttt{nauty}'s random graph generator, and found no significant systematic deviations as soon as the \enquote{s} samples are corrected with regard to their symmetry factor as explained in \cref{sec:uniform_sampling}.

-The procedure for combining multiple numerical values of \emph{the same} period (that is, graphs which are either isomorphic or related by a known period symmetry) is similar to the one above.
-We are performing a weighted average of $n$ graphs, resulting in the mean value, and uncertainty,
+The procedure for combining multiple numerical values of \emph{the same} period (that is, graphs which are either isomorphic or related by a known period symmetry) is similar to a sample mean, but the individual contributions are weighted with factors $w_j$:

-In \cref{app:Pn_weighted}, the weights were given, such as symmetry factors.
-Conversely, in the present case we know that all involved periods give the same value, up to numerical uncertainty, therefore we can freely chose the $w_j$.
+In principle, we can freely chose the $w_j$.
 The uncertainty of the average is minimized by choosing $w_i:= (\Delta \period(G_j))^{-2}$.
 With this choice, the estimate and uncertainty are

+Note that this weighted mean is not equivalent to introducing non-trivial factors $w_i$ for distinct periods, such as the $O(N)$ symmetry factors in \cref{sec:beta_N_dependence}.
+In the latter case, different choices of weights $w_i$ do change the value of the sum because we are summing \emph{different} periods and the sum is normalized with respect to their number $n$,

+Conversely, in \cref{weighted_average}, the sum is over periods which should be equal and the sum is normalized with respect to the sum of weights.

 \FloatBarrier